-Example Sharded Database Deployment
+Example Oracle Globally Distributed Database Deployment

-This example explains how to deploy a typical system-managed sharded database with multiple replicas, using Oracle Data Guard for high availability.
+This example explains how to deploy a typical system-managed Oracle Globally Distributed Database with multiple replicas, using Oracle Data Guard for high availability.

 To deploy a system-managed sharded database you create shardgroups and shards, create and configure the databases to be used as shards, run the DEPLOY command, and create role-based global services.